LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

     # Read file using gpd.read_file()
     data = gpd.read_file(fp)

-- Let's see what datatype is our 'data' variable
+Let's see what datatype is our 'data' variable

 .. ipython:: python

    type(data)

-Okey so from the above we can see that our ``data`` -variable is a **GeoDataFrame**.
+So from the above we can see that our ``data`` -variable is a **GeoDataFrame**.
 GeoDataFrame extends the functionalities of **pandas.DataFrame** in a way that it is possible to use and handle spatial data within pandas (hence the name geopandas).
 GeoDataFrame have some special features and functions that are useful in GIS.

 - Let's take a look at our data and print the first 5 rows using the ``head()`` -function prints the first 5 rows by default

 .. ipython:: python

     data.head()

-- Let's also take a look how our data looks like on a map.
+Let's also take a look how our data looks like on a map.
 If you just want to explore your data on a map, you can use ``.plot()`` -function in geopandas that creates a simple map out of the data (uses matplotlib as a backend):